fdeblasio/pokeemerald-expansion/README.md

 - Much easier to make good Pokéblocks
 - Pokémon in the Safari Zone can't flee
 - Connected the north and northwest sections of the Safari Zone
+- Both Shoal Cave items are now available in low tide, which is available more often
 - Mirage Island now always appears
     - Wynaut from Mirage Island will have their Hidden Ability
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room